 Analytic interpretations are important for understanding the dynamics of gravitational collapse.
 In Refs.~\cite{Gundlach:1995kd,Gundlach:1996eg,Martin-Garcia:2003xgm}, critical collapse was treated as an eigenvalue problem.
 By imposing discrete self-similarity, the global structure of the critical collapse spacetime was constructed with the pseudo-Fourier method.
-The rescaling factor $\Delta$ becomes an eigenvalue and was solved with high precision.
-The scaling law of the black hole mass in supercritical collapse was recovered analytically via perturbation approach in Ref.~\cite{Gundlach:1996eg}.
-Critical collapse was analyzed with a renormalization group method in Refs.~\cite{Koike:1995jm,Hara:1996mc}.
-In Ref.~\cite{Reiterer:2012hnr}, with an explicit approximate solution, a true solution was shown to exist.
-In Ref.~\cite{Guo:2018yyt}, using one typical log-periodic formula in discrete scale invariance systems, the authors obtained one approximate analytic solution for the spacetime near the center.
+The rescaling factor $\Delta$ became an eigenvalue and was solved with high precision.
+The scaling law of the black hole mass in supercritical collapse was recovered analytically via the perturbation approach in Ref.~\cite{Gundlach:1996eg}.
+Critical collapse was analyzed using a renormalization group method in Refs.~\cite{Koike:1995jm,Hara:1996mc}.
+In Ref.~\cite{Reiterer:2012hnr}, using an explicit approximate solution, a true solution was shown to exist.
+In Ref.~\cite{Guo:2018yyt}, using a typical log-periodic formula in discrete scale invariance systems, the authors obtained an approximate analytic solution for the spacetime near the center.
 Approximate analytic expressions for the metric functions and matter field near the central singularity in black hole formation were obtained in Refs.~\cite{Guo:2013dha,Guo:2020jfa}.
-In Ref.~\cite{Price:1996sk}, the equations for the matter field in critical collapse were analyzed with certain terms in the equations being dropped.
-Approximate expressions for certain combinations of the metric functions and derivatives of the scalar field were obtained.
+In Ref.~\cite{Price:1996sk}, the equations for the matter field in critical collapse were analyzed with certain terms in the equations dropped.
+Furthermore, approximate expressions for certain combinations of the metric functions and derivatives of the scalar field were obtained.

-In this paper, considering the significance of analytic results, with numerical data, we obtain approximate analytic expressions for the metric functions and matter field in the large-radius region.
+In this study, considering the significance of analytic results, we obtain approximate analytic expressions for the metric functions and matter field in the large-radius region using numerical data.
 We also investigate the dynamics in the central region.
-We find that due to the boundary conditions at the center, the equation of motion for the scalar field in the central region is reduced to the flat-spacetime form.
+We find that owing to the boundary conditions at the center, the equation of motion for the scalar field in the central region is reduced to the flat-spacetime form.

 This paper is organized as follows.
 In Sec.~\ref{sec:methodology}, we describe the methodology for simulating critical collapse.
 In Secs.~\ref{sec:large_radius} and \ref{sec:central}, we study the dynamics in the large-radius and central regions, respectively.
-The results are summarized in Sec.~\ref{sec:summary}.
+Finally, the results are summarized in Sec.~\ref{sec:summary}.